-Students who maintain an average of 90% - 95.99% will be named to the honor roll.
+Students in seventh or eighth-grade who maintain an average of 90% - 95.99% will be named to the honor roll.
 Students who maintain an average of 96% or higher will be named to the high honor roll.
 Making the honor roll/high honor roll does not guarantee membership in the National Junior Honor Society.